Ashwagandha vs Lion's Mane: The Body-Brain Divide

 3. Mood Support: Two Routes to the Same Destination

 Both ashwagandha and lion's mane have evidence for mood support, but they arrive there through entirely different pathways.
-Ashwagandha improves mood indirectly — by lowering cortisol, improving sleep quality, and reducing anxiety.
+Ashwagandha has been traditionally used to support mood and wellbeing, with ongoing research into its potential effects.
 When you sleep better and stress less, mood naturally improves.
 A 2020 RCT confirmed benefits across stress, sleep, and hormonal markers simultaneously (PMID: 32540634).

-Lion's mane appears to support mood more directly through neurological pathways.
+Lion's mane has been traditionally used to support mood and wellbeing, with ongoing research into its potential effects.
 The Nagano 2010 RCT found that menopausal women consuming lion's mane for just 4 weeks showed significantly lower depression and anxiety scores compared to placebo (PMID: 20834180).
 This suggests lion's mane may influence mood through its effects on NGF and neuroplasticity rather than through stress hormone modulation.

 4. Short-Term Relief vs Long-Term Brain Health